 Presidential candidate Hillary Clinton was well aware of all this.
 She was quoted by Newsweek as saying (Mooney, 2017),

-When she was secretary of state, Clinton, sought to change this dependence.
+When she was secretary of state, Clinton sought to change this dependence.
 Recognizing its tremendous economic potential for many countries, Clinton encouraged fracking all over the world.
-Vice President Joe Biden supported this mission (Blake, 2014).
+According to an article in Mother Jones (Blake, 2014), Vice President Joe Biden supported this mission,

 We tend to accept information that confirms our prior beliefs and ignore or discredit information that does not.
 This confirmation bias settles over our eyes like distorting spectacles for everything we look at.

-Josh Fox, who wrote, produced, directed, filmed, and narrated GasLand, obviously is strongly opposed to fracking.
+Josh Fox, who wrote, produced, directed, filmed, and narrated Gasland, is obviously strongly opposed to fracking.
 Naturally, he gravitates towards what validates his beliefs.
-We are all like that to some degree.
+We are all like that.
 We allow ourselves to be primed by those in accordance, and rationalize this convenience with convictions.
 We believe what we want to believe.

 Rarely are minds changed in a world where actions often detach from opinions.
 Below are few instances among countless where opinions and actions are at odds with each other when it comes to environmental issues.

 The aforementioned Nat Simons’ yacht is a 54-foot one, with a 1550 horsepower craft with a 550 gallon fuel tank.
 He appears to have no qualms about this while pushing for a carbon tax which would drive energy costs higher, and raise the price of oil and gas worldwide.

 From 2007 to 2012, the billionaire’s Sea Change Organization gave more than $173 million to groups that would push a carbon tax or cap-and-trade system or for other regulations that helps both the Russians and his own green energy business interests.
 Yet, it is the yacht among other indulgences of Nat Simons’ that screams hypocrisy.